yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 init=lambda shape, name: normal(shape, scale=0.01, name=name)
 ```

-B) The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting), so if your input is 80x80x4 (Tensorflow setting) then you are in trouble because the dimension is wrong.
-Alert: If your input dimension is 80x80x4 (Tensorflow setting) you need to set **dim_ordering = tf**  (tf means tensorflow, th means theano)
+B) The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting), so if your input is 80x80x4 (Tensorflow setting) then you are in trouble because the dimension is wrong. **Alert**: If your input dimension is 80x80x4 (Tensorflow setting) you need to set **dim_ordering = tf**  (tf means tensorflow, th means theano)

 C) In Keras, **subsample=(2,2)** means you down sample the image size from (80x80) to (40x40).
 In ML literature it is often called "stride"